 St. Ignatius of Loyola Catholic School is located on North Bend Road in Monfort Heights, a suburban area northwest of the city of Cincinnati, Ohio and convenient to Interstate 74.
 The school is an integral ministry of St. Ignatius of Loyola Parish and is affiliated with the Roman Catholic Archdiocese of Cincinnati.
 St. Ignatius admits students of any race, color, and nationality or ethnic origin.

 In 1946, St. Ignatius School was opened by the Sisters of Mercy in a four-room schoolhouse.
-St. Ignatius has 1,129 students enrolled in preschool through grade eight as of October 31, 2020.
+St. Ignatius has approximately 1,150 students enrolled in preschool through grade eight.
 Students come from 18 different school districts in Ohio, Kentucky and Indiana.
 Roughly eight percent of the students attending St. Ignatius receive special education services, primarily through the Jon Peterson or Autism Scholarships provided by the state of Ohio.
 With 40 homerooms and 20 additional educators who serve in administrative roles, intervention and enrichment, our student:teacher ratio is approximately 16:1.

 St. Ignatius School complies with the Decree on Child Protection which is promulgated by the Archbishop of Cincinnati.
 Our fingerprinting policy includes manual fingerprinting for employees and electronic background checks for all employees and volunteers.

 Saint Ignatius School enforces the Archdiocesan policy for protecting children.
 All employees of Saint Ignatius School adhere to the Child Protection Decree, get fingerprinted, and have a background check.
 Volunteers in our school must also adhere to the Child Protection Decree and have a background check prior to volunteering.
 All employees and volunteers must have completed all current SafeParish modules.